 The Boards of Directors are supported by multiple Board committees that include community advisory members with significant professional credentials and experience in the sector.

 Our Chief Executive Officer is Dr. Jane Matheson who has been with the organization for more than 30 years.

 Does the Alberta government cover costs of out-of-province youth coming into your care?

 No. Youth from outside the province are here under independent contract.
 Their respective governments pay for their treatment and their education costs as well.

-What is the cost of residential treatment at Wood's Homes?
+What is the cost of live-in treatment at Wood's Homes?

 The cost varies depending on the program or service, but it is approximately $450-$525 per day.
 This amount covers all of the expenses for the youth, everything from food, shelter, clothing and education to specialized mental health treatment services.
 These costs are approximately 1/3 the cost of hospital-based treatment programs.